Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Definitions of the laminin and fibronectin concentrations and the ECM density used in numerical simulations

-\paragraph{Definitions of the laminin and fibronectin concentrations and the ECM density} Consistently with the experimental set-up employed in~\cite[Figure 1A]{goodman1989e8}, in the two-dimensional setting, we let laminin and fibronectin be distributed along parallel stripes which run along the $x_2$ direction.
+Consistently with the experimental set-up employed in~\cite[Figure 1A]{goodman1989e8}, illustrated in Figure~\ref{fig:ex}, in the two-dimensional setting, we let laminin and fibronectin be distributed along parallel stripes which run along the $x_2$ direction.
 Specifically, we use the following definitions, corresponding to the situation where two stripes of laminin are separated by one stripe of fibronectin:

-with $\bar{C}_L, \bar{C}_F \in \mathbb{R}^+_*$.
+with $\bar{C}_L, \bar{C}_F \in \mathbb{R}^+$.
 Moreover, we assume the ECM density to be uniformly increasing in the $x_2$ direction, and thus use the following definition

-with $M_\text{min}, M_\text{gr} \in \mathbb{R}^+_*$.
+with $M_\text{min}, M_\text{gr} \in \mathbb{R}^+$.

 Analogously, in the one-dimensional setting we use the following definitions